Self-help techniques to help you through menopausal symptoms

 - Include some lifestyle changes that help you to rebalance your body internally (eg meditation, yoga, relaxation techniques, regular exercise)

-- Reduce stress (eg. meditation, relaxation techniques, acupuncture, exercise)
+- Reduce stress (eg. meditation, relaxation techniques, exercise)

 - Reduce foods that have warm or hot qualities according to TCM dietary therapy principles (eg chilli, curry spices, cardamon, cinnamon, dried ginger)